seek-oss/logger/docs/testing.md

 Testing the logging behaviour of your project may be useful to:

-1. Check for regressions to log messages that have dependencies
+1. Check for regressions to logs that have dependencies

    For example, a particular message may serve as an important audit log, and changing its format could break dashboards and reporting.